SemihKucukpehlivan/Weather-App/README.md

    ```sh
    flutter pub get
    ```
-4. Navigate to **lib/service/weather_service.dart** and paste your API key to the mApiKey variable
+4. Navigate to **lib/service/weather_service.dart** and paste your API key to the apiKey variable
    ```dart
    static const apiKey = 'YOUR API KEY';
    ```